tsmdt/whisply/README.md

                           different speakers.
   --hf_token TEXT         HuggingFace Access token required for speaker
                           diarization.
-  --srt                   Generate SRT subtitles from the transcription.
+  --srt                   Create .srt subtitles from the transcription.
-  --txt                   Save a .txt with the transcription.
+  --txt                   Create .txt with the transcription.
   --config FILE           Path to configuration file.
   --help                  Show this message and exit.
 ```